Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md

-# Encryption of Data
+# Multi-Use Public Key Encryption

-## Overview

 The merchant uses multi-use public key for the asymmeteric PaymentCard encryption of the card data where the merchant can store and send the data to Commerce Hub at a later time.

-## Steps of Encryption

-### Step 1: Generate unencrypted encryption block
+## Step 1: Generate Unencrypted encryptionBlock

-The encryptionBlock field is passed through the PaymentCard request to encrypt the data.
-The encryptionBlock field is a concatenated string of the card details such as card number, name, cvv, expiry month, and year.
+The `encryptionBlock` field is passed through the `PaymentCard` request to encrypt the data.
+The `encryptionBlock` field is a concatenated string of the card details such as card number, name, cvv, expiry month, and year.

-For example:

-- card number - 4111111111111111
-- card name - Joe Bloggs
-- cvv - 123
-- expiry month - 12
-- expiry year - 2034
-And the cancatenated encryptionBlock = 4111111111111111JoeBloggs123122034

 ```Javascript
 const cardData = {